Fluffy-Owl/DHCP-Spoofing-Snooping-Lab/README.md

 **Complexity in Large Networks:** Managing DHCP Snooping across large and complex networks can be challenging, especially when multiple DHCP servers are involved.

 **Overhead on Switches:** Monitoring and filtering DHCP traffic can introduce some processing overhead on switches, though this is usually minimal.

+## Conclusion
+By issuing a malicious DNS server IP address and malicious default gateway IP address poses significant security threats to a network and its users.
+These malicious configurations can be exploited by attackers to intercept, manipulate, and redirect network traffic for various nefarious purposes.
+The attacker can conduct MitM attacks and credential theft attacks, just to name a few.
+Overall, DHCP Snooping is a critical tool in the network administrator's arsenal for maintaining secure and reliable network operations.